Mr-Smyth/Touch-AI/README.md

 # Technologies Used:

-* **HTML and Css** programming languages where used as the core building language of this website.
+* **HTML and Css** programming languages were used as the core building language of this website.

 * [Gitpod](https://www.gitpod.io/) was used alongside [VS Studio code](https://code.visualstudio.com/) to develop this website.

-* [Bootstrap 4.4 CDN](https://getbootstrap.com/docs/4.4/getting-started/download/#bootstrapcdn) was used extensivly on this website build, which greatly simplified the responsive element of the building process.
+* [Bootstrap 4.4 CDN](https://getbootstrap.com/docs/4.4/getting-started/download/#bootstrapcdn) was used extensively on this website build, which greatly simplified the responsive element of the building process.

 * [Font Awesome](https://fontawesome.com/) was used to provide icons for the website.